by Greg Care

 The resident in this case, Dr. Eid Amer, had been fired “without cause” pursuant to a term in his contract that allowed for the termination of his employment for any reason so long as 30-days’ notice was provided.
 The court observed that the contract did not precondition this type of firing on any kind of hearing or evaluation beforehand, and thus concluded that a hearing was not necessary to contest this type of firing.
 Indeed, because the program’s policy manual noted that appeal hearings were intended to review whether “due cause exists for probation or dismissal,” such a review would have been pointless for a termination that was inherently “without cause.”

 Dr. Amer’s success, however, ended on this technical point.
-The court went on to find that the trial court below had not erred in rejecting the claims he brought while representing himself that the residency program had breached his contract by terminating him without cause, negligently failing to send other programs a verification of his residency, negligent claims of affiliation with a teaching hospital, and wage claims.
+The court went on to find that the trial court below had not erred in rejecting the claims he brought while representing himself – that the residency program had breached his contract by terminating him without cause, negligently failed to send other programs a verification of his residency, falsely represented that it had an affiliation with a teaching hospital, and claims of unpaid wages.
 While Dr. Amer’s self-advocacy was admirable, this result demonstrates how difficult it can be to prevail without experienced legal representation in residency cases.